Prince Harry Had This Adorable Response To A Fan Calling Him ‘Handsome’

-Prince Harry had the most adorable response to a fan calling him handsome after the royal was seen in a photo alongside a group of local Japanese schoolchildren before Saturday’s Rugby World Cup final.
-The prince traveled to Japan to cheer on England in the sports event.
+Prince Harry had the most adorable response to a fan who called him handsome after the royal was seen in a photo alongside a group of local Japanese schoolchildren before Saturday’s Rugby World Cup final.
+The prince traveled to Japan to cheer on England in the sports event, as People Magazine reported.

-People Magazine reported that a student commented on how handsome the Duke of Sussex was as they posed for a group photo.

-Harry responded to the fan by pointing to his wedding ring and reminding them he was married.
+Harry nonverbally replied to the fan by pointing to his wedding ring, subtly reminding the admirer that he is married.

-The prince’s wife Meghan Markle did not make the journey to Japan with him.
+The prince’s wife, Meghan Markle, did not make the journey to Japan with him.
 She remained home at the couple’s Frogmore Cottage home with their 6-month-old son Archie Harrison Mountbatten Windsor.

 Harry also joked with a group of Japanese Paralympic hopefuls, after one of the athletes revealed that he wanted South Africa to win against England, Prince Harry’s home country.
 Harry quipped, “I’ll have a word later.
 You might not be getting selected.”

-These athletes the prince was speaking to participated in training sessions in several athletic competitions.
+The athletes to whom the prince was speaking had participated in training sessions in several athletic competitions.

-Prince Harry founded the Invictus Games just five short years ago as a way to use the power of sports to help wounded veterans who have physical or mental injuries achieve their greatest personal and physical goals.
+Prince Harry founded the Invictus Games just five years ago as a way to use the power of sports to help wounded veterans with physical or mental injuries achieve their greatest personal goals.

 View this post on Instagram